huang-yi/swoole-laravel/README.md

 # Swoole-Laravel

 [Swoole](https://github.com/swoole) provides a lot of high performance services.
-This package realizes a http server by using `Swoole\Http\Server`.
+This package implements a http server by using `Swoole\Http\Server`.
 The purpose is to improve the performance of web application which based on Laravel or Lumen.

 ## Version Compatibility